AugustusZ/twitter-wall/docs/App_Design_Document.md

 2. Server
 3. Data store

 The server is running all the time (no stopping and starting) with fixed keywords (for now).
-While the server gets back stream results, a few more values (for the things needed for the front end) should be also calculated and stored in memory (data store).
-When the clients connect to the backend, the server provides a `GET` request connection with appropriate JSON needed for front end.
-In this way, it is not possible to reach the limit for one credential.
-As a consequence, when the app launches in users' browsers at different times, the users should see the same at the same moment.
+While the server gets back stream results, a few more values (for the things needed for the front end) should be also calculated and stored in memory (data store). <s>When the clients connect to the backend, the server provides a `GET` request connection with appropriate JSON needed for front end.
+In this way, it is not possible to reach the limit for one credential.</s> As a consequence, when the app launches in users' browsers at different times, the users should see the same at the same moment.

-### Data Communication
+### <s>Data Communication</s>

 - **Twitter API --> Server**: A Streaming API's [tweet JSON](https://dev.twitter.com/overview/api/tweets) is taken **untouched** when prepended into the `tweetsData` array on server.